C-NERD/clinical-notes/pages/[[Signs of chronic looking patient]]).md

-- Weight loss
+- Evidence by weight loss
 	- Loss of Temporalis muscle
 	- Prominent zygomatic, clavicular bones and ribs
-- #Anasarca
+- Evidence by generalized body swelling (#Anasarca)